-- Caution must be taken with active implants.
-In general, follow the guidelines recommended by manufacturers of implantable defibrillators and pacemakers regarding use with mobile phones and magnets. - The Auto Telephone magnet and MultiTool (which has a built-in magnet) should be kept more than 30 cm away from the implant, for example, do not carry it in a breast pocket. - If you have an active brain implant, please contact the manufacturer of your implantable device for information about the risk of disturbance.
+Caution must be taken with active implants.
+In general, follow the guidelines recommended by manufacturers of implantable defibrillators and pacemakers regarding use with mobile phones and magnets.

+The Autophone magnet and MultiTool (which has a built-in magnet) should be kept at least 30 cm away from the implant, e.g. do not carry it in a breast pocket.

+▲ General warnings

+If you have an active brain implant, please contact the manufacturer of your implantable device for information about the risk of disturbance.

-X-ray, CT, MR, PET scanning and electrotherapy
+X-ray, CT, MR, PET scanning, and electrotherapy

-Remove your hearing aid before X-ray, CT/MR/PET scanning electrotherapy, surgery etc. as your hearing aid may be damaged when exposed to strong fields.
+Remove your hearing aid before X-ray, CT/MR/PET scanning, electrotherapy, surgery, etc. as your hearing aid may be damaged when exposed to strong fields.